-Lackrana is a rural community on Flinders Island in the local government area of Flinders in the North-east of Tasmania.
+Lackrana is a rural community on Flinders Island in the local government area of Flinders in the northeast of Tasmania.
 Lackrana is located about 29 kilometres east of the town of Whitemark.
-As at the the 2016 census, Lackrana was identified as having a permanent population of just 75 people.
+As at the 2016 census, Lackrana was identified as having a permanent population of just 75 people.
 Lackrana is made up of primarily large rural farm holdings, and features lush green rolling paddocks with livestock being the main produce.
 To access Lackrana from Whitemark, you travel South towards Lady Barron on the B85 – Lady Barron Road.
-Turn left on to the C803 (Lackrana Road) which commences at the intersection with the B85 near the south-west boundary and runs north through the locality.
-The main roads between Whitemark, Lady Barron and Lackrana are all bitumen and in very good condition.
-Take care at dawn and disk as native animals are common on and near the main road.
+Turn left onto the C803 (Lackrana Road) which commences at the intersection with the B85 near the south-west boundary and runs north through the locality.
+The main roads between Whitemark, Lady Barron, and Lackrana are all bitumen and in very good condition.
+Take care at dawn and dusk as native animals are common on and near the main road.

 Please note there are no services in Lackrana – all shops and other services are located in nearby Whitemark of Lady Barron.
 Click for Accommodation Lackrana

 Lackrana Flinders IslandExplore the many lagoons and conservation areas near Lackrana.Lackrana Flinders IslandExplore the many lagoons and conservation areas near Lackrana.Lackrana Flinders IslandExplore the many lagoons and conservation areas near Lackrana.